correspSearch/csLink/README.md

-# csLink - Linking edited letters with correspSearch.
+# csLink - Linking edited letters with correspSearch v2.0

 The widget _csLink_ provides users with the opportunity to not only explore a single letter of an online editon but also its interconnection